Redistribution (election)

 Redistribution (re-districting in the United States and in the Philippines) is the process by which electoral districts are added, removed, or otherwise changed.
 Redistribution is a form of boundary delimitation that changes electoral district boundaries, usually in response to periodic census results.

 Redistribution is required by law or constitution at least every decade in most representative democracy systems that use first-past-the-post or similar electoral systems to prevent geographic malapportionment.
 The act of manipulation of electoral districts to favour a candidate or party is called gerrymandering.

+Redistribution by country

 Australia

 In Australia, redistributions are carried out by independent and non-partisan commissioners in the Commonwealth, and in each state or territory.
 The various electoral acts require the population of each seat to be equal, within certain strictly limited variations.
 The longest period between two redistributions can be no greater than seven years.
 Many other triggers can force redistribution before the chronological limit is reached.
 The redistribution is drafted by civil servants.

 Canada

-In Canada, the Constitution mandates that redistribution in the federal House of Commons occur "on the completion of each decennial census."
+In Canada, the Constitution mandates that redistribution in the federal House of Commons occurs "on the completion of each decennial census."
 The number of seats amongst the ten provinces is set by several related constitutional provisions.
 District boundaries within provinces are based on electoral quotients for that province.
 Independent boundary commissions issue reports with new district boundaries for each province.

 Once the reports are produced, they are then submitted to Parliament.
 MPs may offer objections to the boundaries, but the boundary commissions are not compelled to make any changes as a result of the objections.

 Similar processes are followed in each province, under provincial law.